djohalo2/ipmedt4-vue/README.md

 # IPMEDT4 Project

-> An mobile/web application built for a school project.
+> A mobile/web application built for a school project.
 The goal of the project is to improve the process of breaking a leg from the moment it happens to being completely cured.
 For this project we decided to build an app in which information, exercises, medicine use and a personal dossier is given to the patient.

 ## Build Setup